ktor-doc-jp/ktor-doc-jp/servers/deploy.md

 You usually have to create a `Dockerfile` for monolithic services, and a `docker-compose.yml` when your container needs to interact with other services, like for example a database or a redis.

 First you have to create a [fat-jar file](#fat-jar) with your application.
-And a `Dockerfile`, that would look like this:
+And a `Dockerfile`, which looks like this:
 ```
 FROM openjdk:8-jre-alpine
 COPY ./build/libs/my-application.jar /root/my-application.jar